pen-lang/pen/doc/src/references/language/types.md

 ## String

-It represents texts encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8) or byte arrays.
+It is a byte array.

 ```pen
 string
 ```

 ### Literals

+They represent texts encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).

 ```pen
 "foo"